-• If you have denormalized, or would denormalize, a column from a parent table into a child table to get partition pruning benefits on both tables.
+• If you have denormalized, or would denormalize, a column from a master table into a child table to get partition pruning benefits on both tables.

-For example, your orders table stores the order\date, but the order\items table, which stores one or more items for each order, does not.
-To get good performance for historical analysis of orders data, you would traditionally duplicate the order\date column in the order\items table to use partition pruning on the order items table.
+For example, your orders table stores the order_date, but the order_items table, which stores one or more items for each order, does not.
+To get good performance for historical analysis of orders data, you would traditionally duplicate the order_date column in the order items table to use partition pruning on the order items table.

-You should consider reference partitioning in such a scenario and avoid having to duplicate the order\date column.
-Queries that join both tables and use a predicate on order\date automatically benefit from partition pruning on both tables.
+You should consider reference partitioning in such a scenario and avoid having to duplicate the order_date column.
+Queries that join both tables and use a predicate on order_date automatically benefit from partition pruning on both tables.

-• If two large tables are joined frequently, then the tables are not partitioned on the join key, but you want to take advantage of partition-wise joins.

-Reference partitioning implicitly enables full partition-wise joins.

-If data in multiple tables has a related life cycle, then reference partitioning can provide significant manageability benefits.
+- If two large tables are joined frequently, then the tables are not partitioned on the join key, but you want to take advantage of partition-wise joins. - Reference partitioning implicitly enables full partition-wise joins. - If data in multiple tables has a related life cycle, then reference partitioning can provide significant manageability benefits.

-Partition management operations against the parent table are automatically cascaded to its descendents.
-For example, when you add a partition to the parent table, that addition is automatically propagated to all its descendents.
+Partition management operations against the master table are automatically cascaded to its descendents.
+For example, when you add a partition to the master table, that addition is automatically propagated to all its descendents.

-To use reference partitioning, you must enable and enforce the foreign key relationship between the parent table and the reference table in place.
+To use reference partitioning, you must enable and enforce the foreign key relationship between the master table and the reference table in place.
 You can cascade reference-partitioned tables.